 Sarah Primeau | BCSLA, CSLA, MSc | Landscape Architect and Ecologist

-Sarah's project experience at space2place includes: Surrey Bend Regional Park (Metro Vancouver), Lions Gate Wastewater Treatment Plant (Metro Vancouver), City of Burnaby Works Yard, Queen Elizabeth Park Master Plan (City of Edmonton), Matsqui Trail Regional Park (Metro Vancouver), City of Edmonton Dogs in Open Spaces Plan, and the City of Surrey Dog Off Leash Strategy.
+Selected Projects: Iona Island Wastewater Treatment Plant (Metro Vancouver), Surrey Bend Regional Park (Metro Vancouver), Lions Gate Wastewater Treatment Plant (Metro Vancouver), City of Burnaby Works Yard (EcoCentre), Queen Elizabeth Park Master Plan (City of Edmonton), Matsqui Trail Regional Park (Metro Vancouver), City of Edmonton Dogs in Open Spaces Plan and the City of Surrey Dog Off Leash Area Strategy.